 After the rest of class introduced themselves, the teacher took a stack of fliers from her desk.
-“The school wants us to educate our homeroom about drugs.
+“The school wants us to educate our homeroom about bugs.
 Who here has heard of crickets?”

 Jillian almost raised her hand, but decided against it and kept her hands on her desk.
 One boy in dark sunglasses raised his hand, and so did Faith, and most of the class followed suit.
 Finally Jillian raised her hand, joining everyone but Dan and Beatrice.

 “That many?
 Really?”
 The teacher shook her head.
 “It was different when I was your age.
-You, with the sunglasses,” she said, having forgotten his name, “what do you know about crickets?”
+You, with the sunglasses,” she said, having forgotten his name already, “what do you know about crickets?”

 “Bug-sticks,” he corrected.
-“I know you can make bank selling ’em, ’cause they get you high as balls.”
+“I know you can make bank selling ’em ’cause they get you totally bug-eyed.”

 Jillian skimmed the flier.
-At the top was a photo of a raw cricket retaining its limbs, antennae, and most of its stem.
-Below was a prepared specimen, plucked, dried, and wrapped in its own wings.
+At the top was a photo of a raw cricket which still had its limbs, antennae, and stem.
+Below was a photo of a prepared specimen, plucked, dried, and wrapped in its own wings.
 Jillian had always found their ten black eyes somehow familiar.